foxmask/baeuda/README.md

 ```

-the script will split the title of the note at each ' - ' and drop the first piece, here 'Kimchi!
+the script will split the title of the note at each ' - ' (with space arround - ) and drop the first piece, here 'Kimchi!
 Fiche 1', as we don't need the name of the chapter.

 ## Anki desktop

-To add cards to Anki, you need to use an existing model.
+To add cards to Anki, you need to use an existing model (also known as "type of notes")

 There are many models you can use, if none fit your needs, you can create on as I did :
 "tools > type of notes" then "add" button and choose "Duplicate Basic (and reversed card)" then we'll add a third fields "Romanication" and will change "Front" to "Coreen" and "Back" to "Français"